Livingston County Spencer J. Hardy Airport: History

-The airport was originally on land where an elementary school currently sits and nearby where baseball and softball games were played.
+The airport was originally on land where an elementary school currently sits, near an area where baseball and softball games were played.
 The airport received a single air mail flight in the late 1930s, drawing significant attention from the town.

 The airport was moved to its current location in the 1940s, and Livingston County purchased it for $1 in the 1960s.
 The airport was soon expanded and received its first paved runway.
-The current airport terminal was built in the mid 1960s, followed by T-Hangers in the 1970s.
+The current airport terminal was built in the mid-1960s, followed by T-hangars in the 1970s.

 The airport got a runway extension in 1988 as business aircraft became more advanced, and a full-length, lighted parallel taxiway was also constructed.
 A weather observation system was commissioned soon after.

 In the 2010s, airport expansions were approved multiple times when the airport was allowed to lease new land for hangars.

 In 2021, the airport received a grant from the federal Bipartisan Infrastructure Law to improve runway facilities, airport/transit connections, and nearby roadway projects.

 The airport generates $1.5 million in direct economic benefits and over $25 million in total economic benefits to the community.

 Facilities and aircraft

 Livingston County Spencer J. Hardy Airport covers an area of 217 acre which contains one runway designated 13/31 with a 5,002 x 100 ft (1,525 x 30 m) concrete surface.

 For the 12-month period ending December 31, 2021, the airport had almost 45,000 aircraft operations, or 123 per day.
 It was all general aviation.
 For the same time period, there are 115 aircraft based on the airport: 89 single-engine and 154single engine airplanes, 7 jets, and 5 helicopters.

 The airport is staffed Monday through Friday from 7 a.m. until 5 p.m., and Saturday and Sunday from 8 a.m. until 12 p.m.
-It has a fixed-base operator offering fuel, catering, aircraft parking, courtesy cars, conference rooms, a crew lounge, snooze rooms, showers, and more.
+It has a fixed-base operator offering fuel, catering, aircraft parking, courtesy cars, conference rooms, a crew lounge, snooze rooms, and showers.
 It is accessible by road from County Airport Drive, and is close to M-59 and I-96.